Ford Mustang SVT Cobra: 2002

 Approximately 100 vehicles were partially built in the US and shipped to Australia for right-hand-drive conversion and final assembly by Ford Tickford Experience (FTE).
-The vehicles were based on the 2001-spec SVT Cobra.
-Other changes included additional driving lights in the lower front fascia to meet Australian lighting specifications, and the steering wheel was moved to the right side of the car.
-This was part of a $4 million program by Ford Australia to combat the rival Holden Monaro, which eventually formed the basis of the 2004–2006 Pontiac GTO in the U.S.
+This was part of a $4 million program by Ford Australia to combat the rival Holden Monaro (which eventually formed the basis of the 2004–2006 Pontiac GTO in the U.S.).
+The vehicles were based on the 2001-spec SVT Cobra, and included modifications such as the steering wheel being mounted on the right hand side of the car rather than the left (to accommodate for the appropriate road traffic direction in the region), and other changes such as differently mounted windshield wipers (which wipe from left to right instead of right to left) and additional driving lights in the lower front fascia to meet Australian lighting specifications.

-For more information about the Australian 2002 Cobras, see 2002 Mustang Cobra.